Today, the University has five faculties:

 - the Faculty of Management and Computer Modelling

-There are over 10,000 students enrolled in undergraduate and postgraduate programmes in 19 disciplines and more than 60 specialisms.
-The University has the right to award the degree of doctor of science and technology in seven disciplines: automation and robotics, civil engineering, environmental engineering, electrical engineering, production engineering, mechanics, and mechanical engineering.
-It has also the right to award the degree of habilitated doctor of science and technology in three disciplines: mechanical engineering, civil engineering and electrical engineering.
+There are over 9,000 students enrolled in undergraduate and postgraduate programmes in 19 disciplines and more than 60 specialisms.
+The University has the right to award the degree of doctor of science and technology in 7 disciplines: automation and robotics, civil engineering, environmental engineering, electrical engineering, production engineering, mechanics, and mechanical engineering.
+It has also the right to award the degree of habilitated doctor of science and technology in 4 disciplines: mechanical engineering, civil engineering, electrical engineering and renewable energy sources.

 The University also has a 2.75-hectare satellite campus at Dąbrowa near Kielce with research and teaching facilities and administration offices of the Faculty of Mechatronics and Mechanical Engineering.